 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.

 If you are injured in a waterpark accident, you may be able to file a personal injury lawsuit against those responsible for the accident.
 Those responsible for causing an accident are generally liable to you for the costs of the accident.

 If you are successful in filing a personal injury lawsuit, you can get money damages.

 Liability in a water park accident is generally based on one of the following types of personal injury claims:

-In order to get damages in a water slide injury case based on negligence, the injury victim needs to prove the following elements:
+In order to get damages in a water slide injury case based on negligence, you need to prove the following elements:

 - The defendant breached the duty of care through negligence;

-- The breach was a cause of the victim’s injuries; and
+- The breach was a cause of your injuries; and

-- The injury victim suffered damages as a result of the defendant’s negligence.1
+- You suffered damages as a result of the defendant’s negligence.1

-- The victim was harmed by the employee’s negligence; and
+- You were harmed by the employee’s negligence; and

-- The company is responsible for the injuries because the employee was acting within the scope of his or her employment when the incident occurred.2
+- The company is responsible for the injuries because the employee was acting within the scope of their employment when the incident occurred.2

 When a water park product is defective, the defective part may be responsible for causing an injury accident.
 Product liability laws make the designer, manufacturer, or seller strictly liable for damages caused by the faulty product.3

 Waterpark product liability lawsuits are generally based on: